jessefitz/sidespins/travel-updates.md

 ---
-layout: page
+layout: page-no-heading
-title: "Hidden Page"
+title: Travel
-published: false
+permalink: /travel/
 ---

-This is a hidden page that won't show up in the navigation or blog lists.
+This is a page that will eventually contain information about travel I'm doing or want to do.